-In coordination with corridor planning efforts under A-1 and A-4, RPC will work with transit agencies, LADOTD, and local planning and public works departments to develop implementation strategies for improving transit mobility, access to transit, and the safety and comfort of transit users on identified key corridors.
+In coordination with corridor planning efforts under A-1 and A-4, RPC will work with transit agencies, LADOTD, and local planning and public works departments to develop implementation strategies for improving transit mobility, access to transit, and the safety and comfort of transit users on key corridors identified in the New Links plan.
+Staff will use sketch planning tools to codevelop with these partners preliminary concepts for roadway and routing improvements.
+RPC also intends to follow up the New Links project with a study focusing on paratransit.